hmmarketing-ma/onix-parser/README.md

 3. **Progress Tracking**: Provides real-time feedback through the callback function
 4. **Error Handling**: Can continue processing even if some products fail to parse
 5. **Performance**: Better performance for large files, avoiding timeouts
+6. **Consistency**: Extracts the same data as the regular parser, including supplier GLN

 See `examples/streaming.php` for a complete example of using the streaming parser.